History

 The Gardens – Klein developed gardens that covered a wide range of styles.
 Formal topiary gardens, a traditional English Walled Garden and Yew Dell’s signature Serpentine Garden provided a ready palette for new plant evaluation.
 Today, most of the gardens have been rehabilitated and serve as trials for the endless supply of new plant varieties tested by Yew Dell staff.
 Several new gardens have been added to expand display opportunities and to provide additional plant evaluation capacity.

 A Passion for Plants – Yew Dell is committed to bringing the best the garden plant world has to offer to visitors, gardeners and the regional community.
-One of the largest and most diverse plant collections in the region offer something in bloom 12 months of the year and endless variety to inspire regional gardeners.
+One of the largest and most diverse plant collections in the region offers something in bloom 12 months of the year, providing endless variety to inspire regional gardeners.
 Yew Dell’s expanding plant nursery specializes in making the best new, and tried and true, plants available to the gardening public and green industry professionals.

 Yew Dell’s mission is to spark a passion for plants and gardening through accessible science and inspiring beauty.